 Using a good VPN is the easiest and most effective way to secure your devices and protect your privacy.
 A good VPN service can provide you with a very high level of anonymity online.
 VPNs are also a powerful tool for bypassing geographic restrictions and accessing blocked content – from movies to games and websites.

-Here are five VPNs that passed all privacy/security tests and are also located in good privacy jurisdictions:
+Here are three VPNs that passed all privacy/security tests and are also located in good privacy jurisdictions:

-For a full description of our top VPN recommendations, see the Best VPN List.
+For a full description of the top VPN recommendations, see the Best VPN report.